parasol-framework/parasol/readme.md

 cmake --install release
 ```

-If you need to use GDB to debug the framework then the following would suffice:
+If you need to use GDB to debug the framework then the following would suffice.
+In this case we are going to install to a local folder so that the build will not interfere with the release installation.

 ```
-cmake -S . -B debug -DCMAKE_BUILD_TYPE=Debug -G"MinGW Makefiles"
+cmake -S . -B debug -DCMAKE_BUILD_TYPE=Debug -G"MinGW Makefiles" -DCMAKE_INSTALL_PREFIX=local -DRUN_ANYWHERE=TRUE -DBUILD_DEFS=OFF
 cmake --build debug -j 8 -- -O cmake --install debug
 ```